Xbox (division): Video game devices and services

-Microsoft Gaming develops and produces the Xbox line of home gaming consoles along with associated peripherals.
+Xbox develops and produces the Xbox line of home gaming consoles along with associated peripherals.
 The company supports the consoles with online services, utilizing the base Xbox network.
-Since the late 2010s, Microsoft began combining its standard paid subscription service, originally known as Xbox Live Gold, with Xbox Game Pass, which in addition to online multiplayer and matchmaking support, provides subscribers with a rotating library of games to play through the Xbox, on Windows computers, or through cloud gaming.
+Since the late 2010s, Microsoft began combining its standard paid subscription service, originally known as Xbox Live Gold, with Xbox Game Pass, which provides subscribers with online multiplayer and matchmaking support, as well as a rotating library of games playable on Xbox consoles, Windows computers, or through Xbox Cloud Gaming.